 This means working out how much your bills are, what your everyday expenses are (or what you are aiming for them to be) and then dividing up what is leftover.

-You could be surprised at how much you actually spend on items such as takeaway food and this may be something you address in this process.
+You could be surprised at how much you actually spend on non-essentials like takeaway food (and this may be something you address in this process).

 A very general guide could be:

-And remember – you can’t “borrow” from other buckets all the time.
+But remember – you can’t borrow from other buckets all the time.
 If you do that, you may as well not use buckets at all!

-Bucket budgeting is one way for you to track your spending and allocate your money wisely, while helping you set and stick to realistic short and long term goals.
-It also helps ensure you are prepared for any potential issues that might arise.
+Bucket budgeting is one way for you to track your spending and allocate your money wisely, while helping you set and stick to realistic short and long-term saving goals.
+It also helps ensure you are prepared for any potential issues that may arise.

-Of course, just like any good budget – or diet! - how successful you are depends on how closely you stick with it.
+Of course, just like any good budget – or diet - how successful you are will depend on how closely you stick with it.
 If you dip into the money set aside for your bills to buy a new jacket, you may quickly find yourself off track.

-For more budgeting information, chat to our friendly branch staff or call us on 13 25 77.
+For more budgeting information, you can chat to our friendly branch staff or call us on 13 25 77.

 We'd like to use your current location